PowerUpWithPride/puwp-config-files/rtmp/README.md

 ## Config Files

+These files need to be added as part of your nginx configuration.
+The most important one is the "ingest" file which actually loads the dynamic module we just built and defines the RTMP functionality.

 ### rtmp_ingest.nginx
-The `nginx` config file that contains the RTMP configuration settings.
+The `nginx` config file that contains the RTMP configuration settings and actually loads the dynamic module at the top.
 This contains three apps:

 - `runners` is for the runners to stream to with whatever stream keys you choose for your event.
 It doesn't get forwarded anywhere.
 The restreamers will pull game feeds from this on the viewing page.